AmpersandTarski/documentation/ampersands-own-language/interfaces/example-login.md

 A `UserId` is used to identify the user by a unique name.
 In this way, the \(system generated\) key of the user in the database is kept within the database.

 To make it more difficult to use an other person's `Account`, the system registers passwords.
 A `Password` is a string of characters known to the user only.
-For this reason, the login interface must not expose the password while the user is typing it.
+For this reason, the login service must not expose the password while the user is typing it.

 To isolate a data space for one specific user, we use the notion of session.
 A `SESSION` corresponds with the notion of session as used in browsers.
 Ampersand links the session called `'_SESSION'` to the current browser session, which results in the behaviour one would expect of a browser session.